superjeepboy/ss14-teach-and-learn/README.md

 First, write down a small descriptor/backstory of that character plus your discord username to confirm that it is indeed you that is making the changes.

-Secondly, make sure whatever changes you have made are committed to your fork.
+Secondly, make sure whatever changes you have made are committed to your branch.

 Lastly, make a PR!
 Your PR will be accepted once all conditions are met.